 - Whether your network is on a new WordPress installation or an established one.

-- Whether your network is for your personal sites or sites you will be letting other people set up or buy.
+- Whether your network is for your personal sites, or sites you will let other people set up or buy.

 - Your hosting – can you set up subdomains?